 )

-# Clean up file from Gemini cloud storage once processing is complete
+# Clean up file from cloud storage

 client.files.delete(name=uploaded_file.name)